futuregerald/paulmcgrath.me/site/content/about/_index.md

 hidden: true
 ---

-I'm a software developer, design enthusiast, and amateur photographer from Cork, Ireland.

-I'm passionate about solving **user-oriented problems**.
-Whether UI or API, the user is my highest priority.
+I'm a full-stack Software Engineer from Cork, Ireland, and I'm passionate about solving **user-oriented problems**.

-I keep busy by contributing to open-source projects; developing and designing for cloud, web, and mobile; and participating in makerspace communities.
+In my spare time I contribute to open-source projects, and participate in meetups and makerspace communities.

+I'm also crazy passionate about the outdoors, rock-climbing, and street photography.

 If you'd like to know more, my resume is on [linkedIn][linkedin].

 I also [code][github], [tweet][twitter], [instagram][insta], and can always be contacted [here][contact].

 [linkedin]:   https://linkedin.com/in/paul-mcgrath
 [github]: https://github.com/heypaulmcgrath